globe-and-citizen/layer8-middleware-rs/PingoraCheetSheet.md

     The `Content-Length` is not implicitly added so other servers may not respond correctly if it's missing.
 A Go server always looks for an EOF error to determine the end of the request body, so make sure to include it.

-3. Modifying Responses from the server.
+3. Gotcha: modifying a response from the server.
     If you want to modify the response from the server, you can do so in the `response_body_filter` method:

     ```rust